Sherrone Moore obvious choice, but here are other Michigan football head coach candidates - Yahoo Sports

 There's no clear, big name seemingly available, but Leipold, 59, has taken Kansas, perennially the worst Power Five team in America, to consecutive bowl games.
 That included this season, in which Kansas won nine games for the first time since going 12-1 in 2007.

-Prior to Kansas, he was at Buffalo, where after winning just seven games combined in his first two seasons as he flipped the program over, he went 24-10 in the final three campaigns.
-That included two trips to the MAC title game.
+Prior to Kansas, he was at Buffalo, where after winning just seven games combined in his first two seasons as he flipped the program over, he went 24-10 in the final three campaigns which included two trips to the MAC title game.

+THE BUYOUT: What Michigan is owed as Harbaugh is hired by L.A.
+Chargers

 When Nick Saban retired and Washington's Kalen DeBoer was named successor, Leipold's name came up as a potential replacement in Seattle, but he took to social media to reaffirm his commitment in Lawrence.
 Well, should the pockets of Michigan's athletic department come calling, that could be a very different story.

-Leipold had Midwest ties and is a Division III coaching legend in Wisconsin.
-He went 109-6 during an eight-year run at Wisconsin Whitewall (2007-14), where he won six national championships and had another runner-up finish.
+Leipold had Midwest ties and is a Division III coaching legend in Wisconsin where he went 109-6 during an eight-year run at Wisconsin Whitewall (2007-14) where he won six national championships and had another runner-up finish.

 Brian Kelly − LSU